Modern Slavery Evidence Unit (MSEU)

 Independent research and authoritative recommendations to deliver a step change in the evidence base for government, business and civil society

 The Rights Lab Modern Slavery Evidence Unit (MSEU) is the interface between the Rights Lab’s research base and modern slavery change agents in government, business and civil society in the UK and internationally.
-The MSEU aims to shorten the intelligence corridor between the antislavery research base, policy makers in the UK and internationally, civil society actors and the global business community.
+The MSEU aims to shorten the intelligence corridor between antislavery researchers and stakeholders.

-Operating in thought leadership and responsive mode, we publish briefings on areas we identify as important and we also consult with stakeholders and undertake research to fill evidence gaps.
-Over the coming year, we will synthesise and evaluate a growing international evidence base, and share the findings in the form of reports and recommendations.
+Operating in thought leadership and responsive mode, we consult with stakeholders and undertake research to fill evidence gaps.
+We also synthesise and evaluate a growing international evidence base, and share the findings in the form of reports and recommendations.

 We operate as a service.
 Contact us if you are interested in commissioning:

 monitoring and evaluation

 We invest revenue from our MSEU service back into the Rights Lab’s research programmes to ensure that MSEU content is underpinned by world-leading foundational research.